luke-hill/setup_info/ubuntu_1804_setup.md

-## Install ubuntu 18.04 - Remember the installation could be tricky.
+## Install ubuntu 18.04 on a Virtual Machine

+Remember the installation could be tricky.
+We need the pre-requisites
+- Oracle Virtualbox (V6 seems to have more reliability than V7!)
+- Ubuntu 18.04 ISO (Latest ver)

 ### Manual setup
 ```